blajban/phaser-base/README.md

 1. Use template
 - Click 'Use this template'.
 - Enter name of new repo.
-- Click Create repository from template.
+- Click 'Create repository from template'.

 1. Clone the repository:
     ```bash